ephf/mc8/README.md

 }
 ```

-The 'util.item' has a list of all of the items in Minecraft 1.16.
+The `util.item` has a list of all of the items in Minecraft 1.16.

-We can add a 'say()' function, which is just the Minecraft 'say' command, with each of the items in minecraft.
+We can add a `say()` function, which is just the Minecraft `say` command, with each of the items in minecraft.

 ```javascript
 for(let i = 0; i < util.item.length; i++) {